 When to use Respondent panels?

-The “Respondent panels” option can be used when you, for example, want to conduct market research, brand awareness or for whatever reason need help with finding respondents for your survey.
-All you will need to do is submit a form with a request for a set amount of answers and provide your contact information and a Netigate representative will contact you for information.
-Some examples of when a respondent panel can prove useful:
+The “Respondent panels” option can be used when you, for example, want to conduct market or brand awareness research, or for another reason need help finding respondents for your survey.
+All you will need to do is submit a form with a request for a set amount of answers and provide your contact information and a Netigate representative will contact you.
+Here you see some examples of when a respondent panel can prove useful:

 - You are doing research into a target market.

-- When you need to reach a specific target audience.
+- You need to reach a specific target audience.

 What is a Respondent panel?